 10. Longer days bring the gloaming, that soft evening glow between day and night

 It must be said that winter is high season to live hygge in Denmark, especially in December.
-Christmas holidays that include get-togethers in homes, local pubs and cafes, with lots of laughing, warm drinks and sweets.
+Christmas holidays that include get-togethers in homes, local pubs, and cafes, with lots of laughing, warm drinks and sweets.
 A particular favorite sweet that the Danes love are Danish Pastries (surprise!)
 So now you’re all set.
-You have a complete list of 30 ways on how to live hygge in your life, including recipes, cozy blankets and socks, fun outdoor activities, and lots of ideas to JUST BE.
+You have a complete list of 30 ways on how to practice hygge in your life, including recipes, cozy blankets and socks, fun outdoor activities, and lots of ideas to JUST BE.

 Hi, I’m Judy, author and recipe creator here at Pie Lady Bakes.
 We’re a Lifestyle Blog with a focus on Food – Family – Living.
 I love to eat pie standing at the sink, no calories!
 Baking is my Happy Place, and because we’re a busy family we love Easy Dinner Recipes!
 You too?
 I’m married to Mark, and we have embraced “Living Small” so that we can travel to wonderful places like Rome.
 Oh and I’m a Grandma too!
 What’s your biggest challenge?
 I’d love to hear from you!